sequenceiq/slider/src/site/markdown/rolehistory.md

 ### Persistence

-The state of the role is persisted to HDFS on changes
+The state of the role is persisted to HDFS on changes -but not on cluster termination.

 1. When nodes are allocated, the Role History is marked as dirty
 1. When container release callbacks are received, the Role History is marked as dirty